.אין כל דבר עומד בפני פיקוח נפש

 .לכל זמן ועת לכל חפץ תחת השמים. … עת לחבוק ועת לרחוק מחבק

 A season is set for everything, a time for every experience under heaven. …

 A time for physical closeness, and a time to shun such closeness.
 (Ecclesiastes 3.1, 5)

 Current events reinforce the importance of Levey’s commitment to instilling strong leadership skills and a spirit of global citizenship, and student engagement with the broader community is usually a prominent aspect of Levey’s academic program.
 We also deeply value the involvement of family members and other guests in Levey classrooms.
 For the duration of the pandemic, however, we must limit the number of people who might introduce coronavirus into the school community.
 Only Levey students and staff will be allowed inside the school building during school hours.
 If a student or staff member tests positive for COVID-19, Levey will pivot immediately to partial or full school remote learning as warranted.

 All are responsible for one another.
 (Talmud, Sanhedrin 27b)

 Parents are our most important partners in keeping all of our children and staff safe.
 We are counting on each of you to limit your own potential for exposure to coronavirus and that of your family members by adhering to guidelines for physical distancing and masking.
-Parents must keep their children home from school when children have a fever or display COVID-related symptoms and also when children or members of their household have reason to believe they may have been exposed to the coronavirus.
+Parents must keep their children home from school when children display COVID-related symptoms and also when children or members of their household have reason to believe they may have been exposed to the coronavirus.
 Levey will provide opportunities for students to continue to learn from home; the school will also enable teachers who must stay home due to these guidelines to teach from home.
 Parents must sign an online document indicating that they understand and accept Levey’s policies for parents.

 4. Our Students